 The bounty was around $300 and might have been much more, with some of the money coming from the federal government and some from the state, the county and even private individuals.
 In Poughkeepsie, the bounty was $700 and one of the Cortland volunteers, Elisha Crosby, got $1,000.
 A man who took the bounty could pay his debts and leave some money with his family, but there was no money for draftees.

 The Syracuse area had a proud history of turning out volunteers for the great war.
-Three years earlier, Cortland County had provided many of men who formed the 76th New York Volunteer Infantry.
-That regiment fought in the Second Bull Run but was best known for its performance at Gettysburg where a monument to the 76th now stands.
+Three years earlier, Cortland County had provided many of the men who formed the 76th New York Volunteer Infantry.
+That regiment fought in the second Battle of Bull Run, but was best known for its performance at Gettysburg where a monument to the 76th now stands.
 It held the extreme right flank of the Union line and lost almost one-third of its men in repeated Confederate attacks.
 Many of the men in that regiment had enlisted for three years and would soon be returning home.

 Reed may have been inspired by the hometown heroes and lured by the money.
 He also may have thought the war could end before his enlistment did.
 The North and South had been fighting for four years and everything was looking good for a Union victory.
 After his defeat at Gettysburg, Robert E. Lee had retreated back to Virginia.
 Now Ulysses S. Grant had Lee's army bottled up in Petersburg, a transportation hub a few miles south of the Confederate capital of Richmond.